auperatech/VMSS2.0/docs/avac/avac_user_guide.md

         <p ><strong>Figure 2.1.4.
 Aupera web application page – AI Tasks Hub Page, Application Selected</strong></p>
     </div>

 4. After Stream, Application, and AI Hosts are selected, the Crowd Flow Task Setup window will appear.
-(This is the right panel of the AI Tasks page extended, collapsing this window by clicking **Task List** or **Cancel** button.
-This will return to the previous page)
+If you want to return to the AI Tasks page, click the **Cancel** button or the **Task List** bar on the left side of the page.
     <div align="center">
         <img
             width="80%"